garetht/notes/cssnotes.md

 ##Other Display Types

+###Block
-Block: will expand to the full width - will not allow anything to be next to it horizontally, even if its size is constrained.
+Will expand to the full width - will not allow anything to be next to it horizontally, even if its size is constrained.
 If the width is set to 500px a scrollbar will appear when the browser window is smaller than 500px, but we can use the `max-width` property to allow it to be smaller than 500px.

-Float:
+###Float
 Can float right or left.
 Will float to left or right of the parent container.
 Will take up the space it needs to float left, and everything around it will just wrap around it.

 Floats do not take up space with regards to stacking.